 Pictured in Photo: steel cut oats with diced apple.

-You now have one less reason for not making steel cut oats.
-Most people like steel cut oats but they do not like the 30 to 40 minute cooking time.
-You can reduce cooking time to as little as 10 minutes using this recipe requiring a few minutes of prep the night before.
+You can reduce cooking time to as little as 10 minutes using the method in this recipe that requires a few minutes of prep the night before.

 10 Minute Steel Cut Oatmeal produces a creamier oatmeal since less water is lost to evaporation and more is absorbed by the oats.
 As a result, this recipe can make up to 5 servings compared to 4 servings for 30 minute cooked oats.
-For the consistency of regularly cooked oats, reduce water by 1/4 to 1/3 cup making about four 7 oz.
+For the consistency of regular cooked steel-cut oats, reduce water by 1/4 to 1/3 cup to make about four 7 oz.
 (200 g) servings.

 Refrigerate leftovers and reheat in a microwave oven 1 to 3 minutes on medium power for an individual serving.
 Oatmeal will have about the same consistency as fresh cooked oats.
 If it is too thick, stir in 1 or 2 tablespoons of water and heat in microwave oven 10 to 50 seconds on high if desired.